guilhermemcr1/eggs/README.md

-# Eggs scripts for pterodactyl
+# Eggs scripts for pterodactyl and Brazilian Portuguese Translate

 Its an WIP, i'm editing some scripts from some repo's for best optimization.